VirtualAgentics/virtualagentics-documents/Phase1/Publish_Agent_Design_Specification.md

 Possibly our template logic might be wrong, or we forgot to link CSS.

-If it's our oversight, we might need to update the publish agent to include whatever is missing (like adding a <head> section linking a stylesheet).
+If it's our oversight, we might need to update the publish agent to include whatever is missing (like adding a  section linking a stylesheet).

 As immediate fix, we could manually edit the published file to insert needed parts (since it's static).